Fall 2022 Financial Aid

 - If you are on an academic plan, financial aid warning, or probation, we need to confirm that you are meeting the SAP requirements to remain eligible for aid.
 This review is generally not completed until closer to the start of the semester.

-If you change the number of credits you are enrolled in after your aid disburses, an adjustment to your award may be required.
-For details, please refer to the “Census Date” section of the online version of the 2021-22 Undergraduate Financial Aid Handbook or the 2021-22 Graduate Student Financial Aid Handbook.
+If you change the number of credits you are enrolled in after your aid disburses, an adjustment to your aid may be required.
+For details, please refer to the “Census Date” section of the online version of the 2022-23 Undergraduate Financial Aid Handbook or the 2022-23 Graduate Student Financial Aid Handbook.
 Now would be a good time to review the entire handbook for important and timely information.

 Pounce the Chatbot allows you to ask your questions 24/7 and most questions will be answered immediately.
 You can also contact a representative by phone or email.
 Advisors are available to assist with more complex issues via appointment.
 You can schedule an appointment online.
 You can select your preferred way of meeting.
-We offer phone, Teams/Virtual, or in-person.
+We currently offer phone or Teams/Virtual.

-Beginning August 2, you can reach a representative by phone 9 AM – 4:30 PM Monday through Thursday and Fridays 9 AM – 3 PM.
-Until then, phone lines are open 9 AM – 3 PM.
+You can reach a representative by phone 9 AM – 4:30 PM Monday through Thursday and Fridays 9 AM – 3 PM.
+Until construction is completed on the Student Finance Service Center in Mellencamp Hall, in-person services are limited to Tuesday, Wednesday, and Thursday between 9 AM – 3 PM.

 You can get all your questions answered remotely and submit most documents via e-mail or fax.